mshen/w205-project3-shared/README.md

 ```
 docker-compose ps
 ```
 #### c.
-We can look for more specific information to ensure the containers are running.
+We can look for more specific information to ensure the containers are running:
 ```
 docker-compose logs kafka | grep -i started
 ```

 ## 2. Installing Python 3.8 on the mids container.
-Our driver script has some python library dependencies that requires a Python version of 3.6 or higher.
+Our driver script has some Python library dependencies that requires a Python version of 3.6 or higher.

 #### a.
 We use a bash script that automates the installation of a number of necessary packages on the mids container.